ubco-mds-2022-labs/capstone-statscan-pms/admin/logs/jonah/log_jonah.md

 1. What was your most significant **individual contribution** to the project this week?

+I drafted the schedule that we ended up using (after some edits).

-2. What was your most significant **team contribution** to the project this week?
+1. What was your most significant **team contribution** to the project this week?

+Noman and I worked together to draft many sections of the proposal (including research questions, deliverables, methods, etc.).

-3. Are there any major blockers or roadblocks preventing you from proceeding on your project?
+1. Are there any major blockers or roadblocks preventing you from proceeding on your project?

+No, not at the moment.

 ## Week 2